-This is the initial public offering of shares of common stock of Kinnate Biopharma Inc. We are offering 12,000,000 shares of common stock.
+This is the initial public offering of shares of common stock of Kinnate Biopharma Inc. We are offering 11,500,000 shares of common stock.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$20.00 per share.
+It is currently estimated that the initial public offering price will be between \$18.00 and \$19.00 per share.

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "KNTE."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "KNTE."